survivejs/webpack-book/manuscript/building_with_webpack/analyzing_build_statistics.md

 Analyzing build statistics is a good step towards understanding Webpack better.
 We can get statistics from it easily and we can visualize them using a tool.
 This shows us the composition of our bundles.

-In order to get suitable output we'll need to do a couple of tweaks to our configuration:
+In order to get suitable output we'll need to do a couple of tweaks to our configuration.
+We'll need to enable two flags:

+* `--profile` to capture timing related information.
+* `--json` to make Webpack output those statistics we want.

+Here's the line of code we need to pipe the output to a file:

 **package.json**